Current 30-Year Refinance Trends

 Bank of America — Best for fast prequalification

 Bank of America offers 30-year fixed refinance rates that start in the low to mid 3% APR range.
 Exact rates depend on your home’s location, value, current loan balance and your creditworthiness.
-Those people looking for fast answers can apply for a no-cost, no-obligation prequalification in a matter of minutes online.
+Those people looking for fast answers may be able to apply for a no-cost, no-obligation prequalification quickly online.
 Additionally, Preferred Rewards members with Bank of America can qualify for a discount of $200 to $600 on origination fees.

 Chase — Best for physical and online applications